obonaventure/cnp3/book/network/network.rst

 .. index:: Multi-Exit Discriminator (MED), Cold potato routing

 `Cold potato routing` is implemented by using the `Multi-Exit Discriminator (MED)` attribute.
 This attribute is an optional BGP attribute that may be set [#fmed]_ by border routers when advertising a BGP route over an `eBGP session`.
 The MED attribute is usually used to indicate over an `eBGP session` the cost to reach the BGP nexthop for the advertised route.
 The `MED` attribute is set by the router that advertises a route over an `eBGP session`.
-In the example above, router `R2` will send `U(1.0.0.0/8,R2,AS2,MED=1)` while `R3` will send `U(1.0.0.0/8,R3,AS2,MED=98)`.
+In the example above, router `R2` sends `U(1.0.0.0/8,R2,AS2,MED=1)` while `R3` sends `U(1.0.0.0/8,R3,AS2,MED=98)`.

 Assume that the BGP session `R7-3` is the first to be established. `R7` sends `U(1.0.0.0/8,R3,AS2,MED=98)` to both `R8` and `R6`.
 At this point, all routers inside `AS1` send the packets towards `1.0.0.0/8` via `R7-R3`.
 Then, the `R6-R2` BGP session is established and router `R6` receives `U(1.0.0.0/8,R2,AS2,MED=1)`.
 Router `R6` runs its decision process for destination `1.0.0.0/8` and selects the route via `R2` as its chosen route to reach this prefix since this is the only route that it knows. `R6` sends `U(1.0.0.0/8,R2,AS2,MED=1)` to routers `R8` and `R7`.
 They both run their decision prefer and prefer the route advertised by `R6` as it contains the smallest `MED`.
 Now, all routers inside `AS1` forward the packets to `1.0.0.0/8` via link `R6-R2` as expected by `AS2`.
 As router `R7` does not anymore use the BGP route learned via `R3` it must stop advertising it over `iBGP sessions` and sends `W(1.0.0.0/8)` over its `iBGP sessions` with `R6` and `R8`.
 However, router `R7` still keeps the route learned from `R3` inside its Adj-RIB-In.
-If the `R6-R2` link fails, `R6` will send `W(1.0.0.0/8)` over its iBGP sessions and router `R7` will respond by sending `U(1.0.0.0/8,R3,AS2,MED=98)` over its iBGP sessions.
+If the `R6-R2` link fails, `R6` sends `W(1.0.0.0/8)` over its iBGP sessions and router `R7` responds by sending `U(1.0.0.0/8,R3,AS2,MED=98)` over its iBGP sessions.

 In practice, the fifth step of the BGP decision process is slightly more complex because the routes towards a given prefix can be learned from different ASes.
 For example, assume that in figure :ref:`fig-med`, `1.0.0.0/8` is also advertised by `AS3` (not shown in the figure) that has peering links with routers `R6` and `R8`.
 If `AS3` advertises a route whose MED attribute is set to `2` and another with a MED set to `3`, how should `AS1`'s router compare the four BGP routes towards `1.0.0.0/8` ?
 Is a MED value of `1` from `AS2` better than a MED value of `2` from `AS3` ?
 The fifth step of the BGP decision process solves this problem by only comparing the MED attribute of the routes learned from the same neighbour AS.
 Additional details about the MED attribute may be found in :rfc:`4451`.
 It should be noted that using the MED attribute may cause some problems in BGP networks as explained in [GW2002]_.
 In practice, the `MED` attribute is not used on `eBGP sessions` unless the two domains agree to enable it.

 .. index: BGP router-id

 The last step of the BGP decision allows to select a single route when a BGP router has received several routes that are considered as equal by the first six steps of the decision process.
 This can happen for example in a dual-homed stub attached to two different providers.
-As shown in the figure below, router `R1` will receive two equally good BGP routes towards `1.0.0.0/8`.
+As shown in the figure below, router `R1` receives two equally good BGP routes towards `1.0.0.0/8`.
 To break the ties, each router is identified by a unique `router-id` which in practice is one of the IP addresses assigned to the router.
 On some routers, the lowest router id step in the BGP decision process is replaced by the selection of the oldest route :rfc:`5004`.
 Preferring the oldest route when breaking ties is used to prefer stable paths over unstable paths.
-However, a drawback of this approach is that the selection of the BGP routes will depend on the arrival times of the corresponding messages.
+However, a drawback of this approach is that the selection of the BGP routes depends on the arrival times of the corresponding messages.
 This makes the BGP selection process non-deterministic and can lead to problems that are difficult to debug.

 .. figure:: fig/network-fig-153-c.png
    :align: center